m190Owner/Python-Scripts/README.md

-# pythonscripts
+#Python Scripts

-some of my python scripts
+some of my python scripts.

-I have been bored and mainly messing around with discord webhooks and python.
+Will add more as I keep going.